1939 Auckland Rugby League season: Section A

+Section B

+Junior

+Green Lane won the championship on September 2 following an 8-3 win over Newmarket.
+Green Lane also won the knockout competition when they beat Northcote on September 30.
+Green Lane only had five results reported (all wins) and as they won the championship they would have had several other wins unreported.

 Schoolboy gala

 A schoolboy gala was held at Carlaw Park On October 14.
 It featured the final of the fourth grade between Mount Albert and City which resulted in an 11-all draw, along with the crowning of the schoolboys’ queen which was Miss Dick.
 Other events were held such as running races, goal kicking competitions and a tug-o-war.